American River South Fork near Coloma

 Upper Haystack Canyon (class II+).
 Big standing waves in a narrow section of gorge.
 Not particularly difficult.

 Lost Hat (class III-).
 After a flat spot with cows and/or cowpies on both banks, the river drops steeply into some big standing waves.
 This rapid continues unabated into the one below.
-If you plan to sneak Starr's Cesspool, stay right; otherwise work left.
+If you plan to sneak Satan's Cesspool (not recommended at flows below 1500 cfs), stay right; otherwise work left.

 Photographers are usually stationed at several spots nearby.
 An underwater rock cluster causes a hole and a large curling wave at low or moderate flows.
 The safest way to kayak this rapid is to eddy out left just above the main drop, then choose the proper exit ramp near the left bank.
 If you swim, get back in the boat fast, or swim into the lefthand eddy below, to avoid getting bruised in Son of Cesspool just ahead.
 As a sneak route at moderate flows, a narrow rocky slot is available to the right of the central island, and might be the best choice for beginners, since the eddy left of the curling wave can be tricky to catch.